Fathy89/Controlling-Leds-By-Fingers-Count-/README.md

 5. Then Run The Python Code.

 ### Note
-Don't Forget To Adjust The  Serial Comincaton to 115200 and Return Carriage
+Don't Forget To Adjust The  Serial  Communication is set to 115200 baud rate and  Carriage Return Refer to  "for_Ard_ser.png" file to work Properly.

+### Example Workflow

+Detect 1 finger → Turn on LED 1.
+Detect 2 fingers → Turn on LED 2.
+Detect 3 fingers → Turn on both LEDs 3, etc.

 ## License